vim-diesel/new-service/README.md

 The average human being cannot maintain more than 5 things in their head at once.
 3 is more realistic and optimal for any average person.
 This project has 5 layers of depth.

 No code generation.
-Don't hide your SQL and database code
+Don't hide your SQL and database code.

 No ORMs.
 Writing plain SQL allows us to fully debug and maintain.